amlehn/andrealehn.engineer/_pages/resume.md

 ## My Journey

-I am Andrea is a PhD candidate whose research integrates analytical science, solid mechanics, and environmental chemistry to investigate microplastics, which pose a serious and growing threat to the health of our planet.
-Through her studies in mechanical and biomedical engineering, Andrea also possesses background knowledge in fluid mechanics, heat and mass transfer, and biology.
+I am  a PhD candidate whose research integrates analytical science, solid mechanics, and environmental chemistry to investigate microplastics, which pose a serious and growing threat to the health of our planet.
+Through my studies in mechanical and biomedical engineering, I also possess background knowledge in fluid mechanics, heat and mass transfer, and biology.

-I am passionate about applying her skills to find sustainable solutions to the world’s biggest challenges, and is seeking job opportunities that will give me opportunities to grow as a critical thinker, expand her data science skills, and contribute to the health of people and planet.
+I am passionate about applying my skills to find sustainable solutions to the world’s biggest challenges, and I am seeking a career that will give me opportunities to grow as a critical thinker, expand my data science skills, and contribute to the health of people and planet.

 # Education